sirkapil/nehu/pages/date.md

 + I'm not your ex.
 So, Don't expect his each and every quality in me.
 But, yeah you can frankly tell me all those things, i should work on.
 + I'm an average boy with an average complexion and look.
 So, no girls would snatch me from you.
 + I may not open the door of cab for you but I'll walk vehicle side , holding your hand while I'm with you.
 + I may not respond to your call or text instantly.
-But, I'll call you as soon as i see notification from you, no matter how much busy i'm.
+But, I'll call you as soon as i see notifications from you, no matter how much busy i'm.
 + I'm good at motivating people.
 So, you can have a motivational factor with you.
 + I'm good listener.
-So, yeah I'll not be bored of your nonstop talks.
+So, yeah I'll listen to your nonstop talks without getting bored.
 + I'm very sensitive and caring kind of personality.
+You can expect random calls just to know if you're fine.
 + I'm humble and down to earth fellow.
 + I forgive soon and forget very soon.
 + I love traditional girl for dating over modern torn jeans girl.